regedo00/reggiani.io/content/blog/20211204_Travelmap/index.md

 &nbsp;

-Over the years I have always tried to find time to travel as much as I could, especially with friends.
-And early on, when there was no Instagram  and pictures were taken with a camera and not a smartphone, I started keeping track of the places I visited on a map.
-At first, it was a paper map with pencil marks, which soon turned into a google maps.
+Throughout the years, I have always made an effort to find time to travel as much as possible, especially with friends.
+In the past, before the widespread use of Instagram and smartphone cameras, I used to keep track of the places I visited on a map.
+At first, it was a paper map with pencil marks, but eventually, I switched to using Google Maps.

 &nbsp;

-Then in 2020  Covid-19 came, which prevented everyone from traveling and relegated us at home in front of the TV or PC, and since I was learning Python at the time, I decided to replicate the old map with a new version, Python generated.
+In 2020, the COVID-19 pandemic prevented people from traveling and kept us all confined to our homes in front of screens.
+As I was learning Python at the time, I decided to recreate my old map using a Python-generated version. **You can find the full screen map** [**here**](images/map.html)

 &nbsp;

-**You can find the full screen map** [**here**](images/map.html)
+Mongol Rally

+Pamir Highway

+Milan - Baku

+Turkey and Syria 2010

+Uzbekistan 2011

+India 2019

+Iceland

+Norway